 Having trek insurance is an essential part of your pre-trek planning.
 At Indiahikes, we have always strived to make treks safer for our trekkers.
 We used to offer trek insurance as an option over the past years.
 We have now made it mandatory for all our treks.

 Though you may have your own life insurance and/or a medical insurance policy, chances are these policies do not cover any risks incurred while participating in adventurous activities like trekking.
 Read the fine print and you’ll know what we’re talking about.

 In this article, we explain why trek insurance is important and what our insurance policy covers.

 Why we made trek insurance mandatory

-Trekking by nature is a high risk activity.
+Trekking by nature is a high-risk activity.
 You are at a high altitude (above 8,000 ft), the weather is unpredictable and at most times the terrain is difficult too.
-Illnesses, accidents and injuries aren’t uncommon in the mountains.
-Most of these can be sourced to a couple of reasons.
+Illnesses, accidents, and injuries aren’t uncommon in the mountains.
+Most of these can be sourced for a couple of reasons.

-Firstly, most of our treks are in high altitude.
+Firstly, most of our treks are at high altitudes.

 In most of your treks with Indiahikes, you’ll be reaching heights of 11,000 ft or higher.
 The chances of getting hit by AMS are very real.

 When we see a trekker consistently display symptoms of AMS, the first thing we do is make him or her descend.
 In most cases, quick descent coupled with a course of Diamox treatment does the job.